Medical questions & health advice by licensed doctors

-How do I gain weight?
+"How do I gain weight?"

 I've always been skinny, but since I turned 21, it's out of control.
 I'm over 6 feet tall, and under 125 pounds.
 I've tried everything, protein shakes, tons of fatty foods, weight training - I feel like I'm just getting thinner.
 What is wrong with me?

 Genetics play a big role in your basal metabolic rate.
 If you are an athlete that trains every day, it will be tough to gain weight.
 On the other hand, there are certain conditions that can prevent you from being able to gain weight.
 For example people with celiac disease have a tough time absorbing food they eat.
 However, this will also cause abdominal pain.
 People with hyperthyroidism can also have a tough time keeping weight on.
 The best type of physician for you to see about this issue is a primary care physician such as a family doctor or internal medicine doctor.
 He or she can take a more detailed history of your diet, activity, and family history.
 Perhaps your doctor will want to do a blood test for celiac disease and hyperthyroidism.
 Hopefully, your doctor will determine that your weight is normal.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.